Seeed-Studio/wiki-documents/docs/Wio_LTE_Cat.1.md

 - **[Library]** [Wio_LTE_JavaScript_Demo](https://github.com/Seeed-Studio/Wio_LTE_JavaScript_Demo)

 - **[Datasheet]** [AT Command](https://github.com/SeeedDocument/Wio_LTE/raw/master/res/AT_Command.zip)

+## Projects

+**Transportation data visualization with Google Map**：We use the Wio LTE cat.1 to monitor transportation GPS and other info.
+For cold chain, we can monitor the GPS location together with temperature and humidity.
+For the bicycling,  we can monitor the GPS location together with the hear rate.

+<iframe frameborder='0' height='327.5' scrolling='no' src='https://project.seeedstudio.com/SeeedStudio/atmospheric-pollution-visualization-1940f4/embed' width='350'></iframe>

+**Atmospheric Pollution Visualization**：The air pollution problem attracts more and more attention.
+This time we tried to monitoring PM2.5 with Wio LTE and new Laser PM2.5 Sensor.

+<iframe frameborder='0' height='327.5' scrolling='no' src='https://project.seeedstudio.com/SeeedStudio/atmospheric-pollution-visualization-1940f4/embed' width='350'></iframe>

 ## Tech Support
 Please submit any technical issue into our [forum](http://forum.seeedstudio.com/) or drop mail to techsupport@seeed.cc.